HHS/simpler-grants-gov/documentation/architecture/README.md

 # Beta.Grants.Gov Architecture

-This document is meant to be a living record of the architecture for the beta.grants.gov system.
+This document is meant to be a living record of the architecture for the simpler.grants.gov system.
 This includes the application, network, and infrastructure architecture, as well as the CI/CD pipeline, and other services and integrations used to support the applications.

 At a high level, this system uses Github to maintain the codebase repository and run the CI/CD pipeline, and AWS to host the applications and its supporting services.

 ## Architecture

-This is a general architecture diagram of the beta.grants.gov system.
+This is a general architecture diagram of the simpler.grants.gov system.

 ```mermaid
 %%{init: {'theme': 'neutral' } }%%